DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/ui-elements/dialogs-and-wizards/dashboard-data-source-wizard/specify-data-source-settings-database.md

 ![configure-query-parameters](../../../../../images/dashboard-data-source-wizard-configure-query-parameters.png)

-You can use the following approaches to specify a parameter value:
+You can use the following techniques to specify a parameter value:

 * **Assign a static value**